cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerbi.md

 recommends, but does not mandate, setting ResourceKey-based authentication to the blocked state.

 For streaming datasets created using the Power BI service user interface, the dataset owner receives a URL including a resource key.
-This key authorizes the requestor to push data into the dataset without using an Azure AD OAuth bearer token, so please keep in mind the implications of having a secret key in the URL when working with this type of dataset and method.
+This key authorizes the requestor to push data into the dataset without using an Entra ID OAuth bearer token, so please keep in mind the implications of having a secret key in the URL when working with this type of dataset and method.

 This setting applies to streaming and PUSH datasets.
 If ResourceKey-based authentication is blocked, users with a resource key will not be allowed to send data to stream and PUSH datasets using the API.
 However, if developers have an approved need to leverage this feature, an exception to the policy can be investigated.